 Finally, a short train ride from Geneva takes us to École Polytechnique fédérale de Lausanne (EPFL), a leading automation and AI research centre.
 A bit further, we reach ETH Zurich, another leading research and innovation university focusing on AI, cybersecurity, and other frontier issues.

-To register for the event visit the AI Tour page.
+To read the report and watch the event recording visit the AI and IoT Tour page.

 September 2021 | Media Tour